tdewolff/minify/README.md

 However, be careful when doing on-the-fly minification.
 Minification typically trims off 10% and does this at worst around about 20MB/s.
 This means users have to download slower than 2MB/s to make on-the-fly minification worthwhile.
 This may or may not apply in your situation.
 Rather use caching!

-### Beware
-#### Whitespace removal
+### Whitespace removal
-The whitespace removal mechanism collapses all sequences of whitespace (spaces, newlines, tabs, ...) to a single space.
+The whitespace removal mechanism collapses all sequences of whitespace (spaces, newlines, tabs) to a single space.
 It trims all text parts (in between tags) depending on whether it was preceded by a space from a previous piece of text and whether it is followed up by a block element or an inline element.
 In the former case we can omit spaces while for inline elements whitespace has significance.

 Make sure your HTML doesn't depend on whitespace between `block` elements that have been changed to `inline` or `inline-block` elements using CSS.
 Your layout *should not* depend on those whitespaces as the minifier will remove them.
 An example is a menu consisting of multiple `<li>` that have `display:inline-block` applied and have whitespace in between them.
 It is bad practise to rely on whitespace for element positioning anyways!